 1. Places opening include the Ring-Center

-Friedrichshain and all three IKEA
+Friedrichshain and all three IKEA branches in

 The hottest news from Berlin's Flohmarkt scene...

 station; see here for details: Flea Market at Gesundbrunnen Station.

 the Antikmarkt Berlin-Ostbahnhof is holding

 a "Riesenflohmarkt" (mega flea market) open to private

 traders; over 400 are expected.
 Some more info in German

 : Muji will be opening a branch in Berlin in early 2008:

 One brand sadly lacking from Berlin's wide range of shops is the Japanese